-Lots of companies are already self sourcing staffing.
-Depending on the Company's specific staffing needs, hiring challenges and HR profile (conservative vs. risk-taking), they are targeting different parts of the contractor hiring lifecycle - from procuring to payment.
+Self Sourcing contingent workers is an old practice that is becoming a best practice again.
+Many companies are already doing it with various tactics.
+Depending on the company's needs, hiring challenges and HR profile (conservative vs. risk-taking), they are targeting different parts of the contractor hiring lifecycle - from sourcing, procurement methods to payment.

-2. Allowing their staffing agencies to use their names in their job posts - When talent is hard to get and companies want to help staffing agencies in hiring, they can selectively allow them to use the client name in the job postings.
+2. Allowing staffing agencies to use client names in their job posts - When talent is hard to get and companies want to help staffing agencies in hiring, they can selectively allow them to use the client name in the job postings.
 Example- Google/Adecco, Tesla/West Valley Staffing, Amazon/Integrity Staffing

 3. Advertising contract jobs on their own career site - The most progressive approach by a company in self-sourced staffing is where it posts its contract jobs directly on its career site right next to the full-time jobs.
 This is what Total Talent Management can look like in the future.
 Example- Facebook/ProUnlimited

 OnContracting has a jobs tab exclusively for contract jobs that companies can leverage so that their contract jobs are posted publicly but not mingled with their fulltime jobs on their career page to keep it distinct.

 4. Freelance Marketplaces- Many companies are now using curated talent pools from companies like UpWork Enterprise, and niche marketplaces like Wonolo for contract labor, Dribbble for designers, UpCounself for lawyers, SketchDeck for Powerpoint presentations to access freelance talent around the world on an on-demand fashion.
 Exxon Mobil, Google, Expedia, et all have been mentioned as using them.